10 Exotic Fruits in Tonga You Have to Try

 2. Bananas (Siane)

-In Tonga, this is a different type of passionfruit to what you might have seen before.
-The difference is that it grows to small/medium watermelon size before it is eaten.
-Find them for sale at the markets in summer.
+In Tonga, there are two types of passionfruit.
+The first is the most common type of passionfruit seen all over the world, which is locally known as “vaine“.
+The second is a different type of passionfruit in that it grows to small/medium watermelon size before it is eaten, which is locally known as “passion“.
+Find passionfruit for sale at the markets in summer.

 4. Breadfruit (Mei)

-Breadfruit is a large dense fruit that is named after its stogey consistency, quite like bread.
-It is typically served as a vegetable with savoury dishes, but can also be cooked with sweet desserts, such as Faikakai Mei which is breadfruit with coconut syrup – see the 5 Unique Foods in Tonga You Have to Try for more information on this Tongan dish and more.
+Breadfruit is a large dense fruit named after its stogey consistency, quite like bread.
+It is typically served as a vegetable with savoury dishes and is a favourite to fry similar to potato fries.
+On the other hand, they can also be cooked with sweet desserts, such as faikakai mei which is breadfruit with coconut syrup – see the 10 Unique Foods in Tonga You Have to Try for more information on this Tongan dish and more.

 5. Coconut (Niu)

-Technically, a coconut is a nut, a seed and a fruit so this iconic food and crafting material of the South Pacific rightfully has a place on this list.
-The coconut or niu is available all year round in Tonga and can be eaten (or drunk) in three ways.
+Anyone who’s anyone knows that the coconut is not a nut; it’s a fruit!
+As an iconic food and crafting material of the South Pacific niu rightfully has a place on this list.
+They are available all year round in Tonga and can be eaten (or drunk) in three ways.
 The first way is fresh from the tree, drinking the juice and scraping out the soft flesh.
-The second way is when the coconut has fallen from the tree and started to dry up, making the flesh inside drier and crunchier.
+The second way is when the coconut has fallen from the tree and has started to dry up, making the flesh inside drier and crunchier.
 The third way is when the coconut has started to root and the juice has completely disappeared to leave the flesh with a strong coconut flavour.

 6. Guava (Kuava)

 Visit Tonga in summer and you might see stalls of guava or kuava.
-The fruit is known for its health benefits being a good source of Vitamins A, B2, C, E and K, Calcium, Folate, Fiber, Copper, Iron, Potassium, Manganese and Phosphorus.
+The fruit is known for its health benefits being a good source of vitamins A, B2, C, E and K, as well as calcium, folate, fibre, copper, iron, potassium, manganese and phosphorus.
 Guava also makes a popular fruit for drinks.

 7. Pineapple (Faina)